AppScriptIO/multiplePrototypeChain/documentation/information.md

 - Prototype chain delegation => wires the prototype chain for the Object.

 ## Approach:
-The created object will delegate to a proxy that will affect the delegated objects/prototypes involved, not only on the immediate parent of the instance but also in upper hierarchies.
+The created object will delegate to a proxy that will affect the delegated objects/prototypes involved, not only on the immediate parent of the instance but also in upper hierarchies (in case needed).
+- In contrast to affected the upper hierarchies, an opposite approach where each object is responsible for it's own delegation.
+This allows for simpler delegation algorithm and dynamic hierarchy levels.
+- Multiple delegation is an intialization step and functionality can be isolated.
+- Techniquely the target is wrapped in a proxy, that contains the functionality for multiple delegation lookup.

 ___